How often do you notice offers or email alerts flashing on your screen?

 Flooding the screen with lengthy and non-relevant information disappoints users, leading to poor UX.
 As a result, they may uninstall your app or unsubscribe to the services.

 Carefully craft and observe the content before sharing.
 Stop beating around the bush.
 Always share necessary and relevant information about your offerings.
-Else, you might lose your existing customers.
+Otherwise, you might lose your existing customers.

 Here are some handy tips to help you craft the relevant content for your notifications.